epfl-ada/ada-2023-project-randada/README.md

 ### Movie genre
 Is movie title length linked to its genre?
 Are they specific lexical fields according to movie genre?
-Can we correlate the sentiment analysis of the title with the one of the full movie summary?

 ## Datasets
 ### CMU Movie Summary Corpus dataset